12 Quick Tips to Get More Out of Scoro (Beginner Level)

-To access your preferred filters more quickly, set the customized bookmark to be the Default View.
+To access your preferred view more quickly, set the filtered view as you Default view.

-As you save a filtered task list as the Default View, every time you open the view again the Tasks, you’ll see a list filtered by pre-set parameters.
-To set a filtered list as Default View, filter your list, click on the Bookmarks button and select “save as default view”.
+As you save a filtered task list as a Default view, every time you open the task list, you’ll see a list filtered by pre-set parameters.
+To set a filtered list as a Default view, filter your list, click on the Bookmarks button and select Save as default view.

 6. Add a new task, event, etc. more quickly

-If you’re one of those Scoro users that go to the Tasks view to add a new task, or to the Calendar to add a new event, you need to hear about this tip!
+If you’re one of those Scoro users that go to the Task list to add a new task, or to the Calendar to add a new event, you need to hear about this tip!

 As you select New task, a window will pop up where you can fill in all data needed and create the new task.
 Easy as pie, right?

-Tip: You can also add tasks while being in other views (on a contact, project, quote, or invoice page).
-The task will automatically be related to the same contact, project or invoice.
+Tip: You can also add tasks while being in other views (in contact, project, quote, or other similar view).
+The task will automatically be related to the same contact, project or quote.